kbilak/Personal-Website/README.md

 In the admin panel it will be possible to add, update and remove posts and projects.

+### Newsletter

+User can subscribe to newsletter via the newsletter form.

+Newsletters are sent via the admin panel.

+User can opt out of receiving the newsletter.

 ## Technologies

 ### Back-end